freshsocks/Phys-Comp/README.md

 Contents:
 * __/five-test/__ Testing files for the johnny-five library.
 * __/classwork/__ Classwork.
-* __/final-project/ Code and stuff for my final project.
+* __/final-project/ Code and such things for my final project.